A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Results

 \subsection{Finite number of nonlinear iterations}

 The results of the SUPG and downwinded trial function solutions are remarkably similar for the case where the nonlinear residual is converged to machine precision (at the expense of a larger number of iterations for the SUPG scheme).
 However the faster convergence of the downwinded trial function formulation means that the results differ more sharply for the case where only a finite number of nonlinear iterations (two) are employed, as is customary in atmospheric models \cite{Melvin19} for which performance is a premium concern.
+As for the previous section, here the potential vorticity is computed as a second order averaging of the instantaneous values at the previous time level $n$ and the new time level at Newton iteration $k$, $q_h^{n+1/2}=(q_h^n + q_h^{k})/2$, and not using the exact temporal integration of the potential enstrophy across the time level, as in \eqref{eq::q_linear_in_time} or \eqref{eq::q_const_in_time}.

 As shown in Figs. \ref{fig::vort_2its_day06} and \ref{fig::vort_2its_day20}, the results of the SUPG and downwinded trial function formulations are still remarkably similar to visual inspection at both days 6 and 20 for the case where only two nonlinear iterations are employed per time step.
 While the potential enstrophy errors are also very similar, as observed in Fig. \ref{fig::conservation_2its}, the energy conservation errors differ markedly, with the downwinded trial function energy conservation error being significantly smaller over the course of the simulation.
 The mass and vorticity conservation errors are essentially the same as for the converged solution, as shown in Fig. \ref{fig::mass_cons_2its}.